 Outside factors: In the Catholic School environment, most socioeconomic and cultural influences don’t come into play when designing courses.
 The school strives to keep the learning environment neutral and doesn’t discriminate between the lifestyles or cultures of students in and outside of school.
 Where needed, the school provides assistance to ensure all students have equal opportunity to reach their highest learning potential.

 5. Characteristics of the Teacher

 The non-traditional nature of the learning environment is preferred for this course.
 My teaching style is to coach students as self-directed learners.
 I’m very familiar with the factors that affect learning in a self-directed course.
-My role will be to manage the environment and preempt students from straying off course by showing them new and engaging ways to learn and accomplish their learning goals.
+My role will be to manage the environment and preempt students from straying off-course by showing them new and engaging ways to learn and accomplish their learning goals.

-I agree with research that suggests language is best learned when self-paced using natural occurring references such as modern experiences.
+I agree with research that suggests language is best learned when self-paced using natural occurring references such as recent experiences.
 While immersion would be the most effective option, in its absence, allowing students to become immersed in the language through topics of great interest and relevance reduce the context to a manageable size, helping students learn and retain more effectively.

 Final Thoughts about Backward Design

-Backward design for creating significant learning environments is rooted in my favorite popular quote by Stephen Covey, “Begin with the end in mind”.
+Backward design for creating significant learning environments is rooted in my favorite quote by Stephen Covey, “Begin with the end in mind.”
 In order to create a learning adventure into the world of German language and culture, we all need to know where we’re going.
 In this course, it’s the journey itself that’s real learning.

 Image Source: Google Images licensed for Reuse